japaric/rust-cross/README.md

 [Soon]: https://github.com/rust-lang/rust/pull/31358

+**NOTE** If you are wondering what's the difference between `arm-unknown-linux-gnueabihf` and `armv7-unknonw-linux-gnueabihf`, the `arm` triple covers ARMv6 and ARMv7 processors whereas `armv7` only supports ARMv7 processors.
+For this reason, the `armv7` triple enables optimizations that are only possible on ARMv7 processors.
+OTOH, if you use the `arm` triple you would have to opt-in to these optimizations by passing extra flags like `-C target-feature=+neon` to `rustc`.
+TL;DR For faster binaries, use `armv7` if your target has an ARMv7 processor.

 If you didn't find a triple that matches your target system, then you are going to need to [create a target specification file].